RiccardoBiondi/segmentation/docs/method.md

 ## save_pickle

-  Save in '.pkl.npy' format the processed stack of images.
-Data must be in a np.ndarray like format.
-And the specified output file name doesn't requires to specify the extension.
+  Save in the processed stack of images '.pkl.npy' format.
+Data must be in a np.ndarray like format and the specified output file name doesn't requires to specify the extension.

 **Parameters**

-  filename: str, file name or path to dump as pickle file
+  *filename*: str, file name or path to dump as pickle file

-  data: array-like, image or stack to save
+  *data*: array-like, image or stack to save **Return** None
-**Return** None

 ```python